taliaferro/ansible-suse-group-admin/README.md

 > :warning: Warning: this has not been tested on OpenSUSE MicroOS or SUSE ALP.
 Those distributions use a read-only root filesystem, and the system configuration changes that this role makes may not persist on those distributions without additional steps.

+> :warning: This is not fully functional on GNOME desktops.
+On KDE, YaST uses `kdesu` for privilege escalation, which can be made to respect your system sudoers file.
+However, on GNOME it uses `gnomesu`, which is specific to OpenSUSE itself and has no regard for any of this configuration.
+Other DEs use `xdg-su` which has the same problem.
+> It may be possible to fix this by editing PAM configuration -- I'll come back to this at some point.

 Role Variables
 --------------
 - `safety_admin_user` (**no default, you must set this yourself**): This user will be added to the administrative group before making the configuration changes. **If you select a user you cannot access, you will probably be locked out of the root account.**